Shaun Micallef: Television and film

 Micallef hosted Shaun Micallef's Mad as Hell for 10 years and 15 series on the ABC from 2012 until 2022.
-Micallef also hosted a two-season reboot of Talkin' Bout Your Generation for Channel Nine (2018–2019) and the game show Shaun Micallef's Brain Eisteddfod which premiered on Channel 10 on 20 July 2022, running for 10 weeks.
+Micallef also hosted a two-season reboot of Talkin' Bout Your Generation for Channel Nine (2018–2019) and the game show Shaun Micallef's Brain Eisteddfod which premiered on Network 10 on 20 July 2022, running for 10 weeks.

 In 2022, he performed in a celebrity tribute to Australian comedian and actor Paul Hogan, Roast of Paul Hogan, which was broadcast on Australia's Seven Network.

 In August 2024, Micallef hosted a series on ABC TV titled Shaun Micallef's Eve of Destruction.
 The show returned for a second series in August 2025.
 In the same year, he hosted a documentary series on SBS titled Shaun Micallef's Origin Odyssey.

+In May 2026, Micallef hosted a 3-part documentary series on ABC TV titled Shaun Micallef's Going for Broke.

 Other work

-In September 2005, Micallef began hosting the breakfast show "Shaun, Beverley and Denise" on Melbourne radio station Vega 91.5 FM with comedian Denise Scott and television presenter Beverley O'Connor.
-In July 2006, comedian Dave O'Neil took over as host and the show was renamed "Dave and Denise with Shaun Micallef".
+In September 2005, Micallef began hosting the breakfast show Shaun, Beverley and Denise on Melbourne radio station Vega 91.5 FM with comedian Denise Scott and television presenter Beverley O'Connor.
+In July 2006, comedian Dave O'Neil took over as host and the show was renamed Dave and Denise with Shaun Micallef.
 Micallef left the network on 23 November 2007.

 Micallef released a book, Smithereens, which was published in 2004 and contains a collection of prose, poetry and plays.
 He describes it as a collection of "all sorts of bits and pieces I have written".
 His second book, a novella titled Preincarnate, was released in 2010.

-In October 2014, Micallef released his third book, The President's Desk: An Alt-History of the United States; a semi-fictitious history, told from the perspective of the Resolute desk.
+In October 2014, Micallef released his third book, The President's Desk: An Alt-History of the United States, a semi-fictitious history told from the perspective of the Resolute desk.

 Shaun published an autobiography in 2022, Tripping Over Myself, A Memoir of a Life in Comedy.

 Personal life

-Born to teetotaling parents, Micallef began drinking alcohol at age 18, and became a teetotaller in 1986, although he did consume alcoholic beverages for a scientific test featured on Shaun Micallef's On The Sauce.
+Born to teetotaling parents, Micallef began drinking alcohol at age 18 and became a teetotaller in 1986, although he did consume alcoholic beverages for a scientific test featured on Shaun Micallef's On the Sauce.
 As of 2003, he lived in Williamstown, Victoria, with his wife Leandra.
 The couple married in 1989 and have three sons.